nicobrinkkemper/mmc/README.md

 - startup/src/themeConfig.mts
 - resizeImages/public/

-If everything went well, you can now run `npm run startup` to generate the images, themes.json and themeKeys.json.
+If everything went well, you can now run `npm run startup` to generate the images, themes.json.

 If that went well, try `npm run build`, this will do the following:
-- generate the `themes.json` and `themeKeys.json` in `server/` and `src/data/`
+- generate the `themes.json` in `src/data/`
 - generate the simple react client in `build/`
 - generate a optimized version of the website by running the server's crawl command: `npm run ssg`
 - Now you can look at the build folder to see the final product